Awfulnet/Infobot/README.md

 Infobot
 =======

 Infobot stores info about users on [Awfulnet](http://awfulnet.org/).
-This open-source version is based on [James](svkampen/James) and is designed to replace old infobot. hile being backward compatible it has many new features and upgrades including, but not limited to:
+This open-source version is based on [James](https://github.com/svkampen/James) and is designed to replace old infobot.
+While being backward compatible it has many new features and upgrades including, but not limited to:

 * **Unicode support** - Allows to use all thinkable characters, such as emoji or chinese, in users' infos.
 * **No length limit** - Infobot's database sets no limit on the length of infos.
 The only limitation is IRC's message length.